tlmader/msgp-chat/README.md

 **Computer Networks and Telecommunications Programming Assignments 2 and 3**

-A simple chat application that consists of client and server components, which communicate via the *MsgP* protocol specified below.
+A simple chat application that consists of client and server components, which communicate via the *MsgP* protocol and a REST API.
+Both are specified below.

 The basic functionality of the server is as follows:
 * It maintains a non-persistent list of chat groups (groups are created on demand and are not persistent across server executions.